sdsc/chemistry-roll/README.md

 ## Overview

-This roll bundles a collection of Chemistry packages: ABPS, CP2K, GROMACS, LAMMPS, and NAMD.
+This roll bundles a collection of chemistry packages: ABPS, CP2K, GROMACS, LAMMPS, and NAMD.

 For more information about the various packages included in the chemistry roll please visit their official web pages: